The Sultans of Ping: History

-Following a number of line up changes, the band came to the attention of the Irish and UK music press, when "Where's Me Jumper" was released in January 1992.
+Following a number of line up changes including the loss of lead guitarist Ger Lyons, the band came to the attention of the Irish and UK music press, when "Where's Me Jumper" was released in January 1992.
 After several other independently released singles, the band signed to Epic Records, through a deal organised by Rhythm King Records's Martin Heath.

 With Epic, the band released their debut album Casual Sex In The Cineplex, and its follow up Teenage Drug, with additional tracks gaining a Japan-only release.
 Teenage Drug was renamed Teenage Planet Sexy War in Japan, and included the single "Michiko".

 Renaming themselves as The Sultans, they released their third album Good Year For Trouble in 1996.
 It included a cover version of The Third Bardo’s 1967 single “I’m Five Years Ahead Of My Time” listed as “Five Years” on the track listing.
 However, the album cover's artwork caused problems, as major record chains like HMV and Virgin decided that the display of bondage and S&M was too explicit.
 By this time, Rhythm King had been absorbed into Arista Records, as Martin Heath became the head of the department.
 The record label released the band from their recording contract.

-Following a split in 1996, McCarthy joined the band Pharmacy, O'Flaherty was involved in producing the Japanese girl band Mika Bomb, while McFeely formed the rock and roll band, Sister, and later recruited former bassist with The Young Offenders, Steve Hackett.
+Following a split in 1996, McCarthy joined the band Pharmacy, O'Flaherty was involved in producing the Japanese girl band Mika Bomb, while McFeely formed the rock and roll band Sister, and later recruited former bassist with The Young Offenders, Steve Hackett.
 McCarthy moved to Stockholm where he taught English.
 Vocalist Niall O'Flaherty subsequently pursued a career in academia.